Rosalyn La Pier

-Rosalyn is one of four Native American professors nationally in tenure track positions in Environmetal Studies or Sciences.
+Rosalyn is one of four Native American professors nationally at a research university in an Environmetal Studies or Sciences department.
 She is the first and only Blackfeet tribal member with a tenure track position at the University of Montana.

-Rosalyn has worked for 20+ years with community-based organizations that advocate for Native American language preservation.
-She works at the national level to promote the preservation of Native American languages.
+Rosalyn career has been devoted to positive community change and development.
+She has worked with community-based organizations that advocate for Native American language revitalization and at the national level to promote policies to strengthen Native American languages for twenty-five years.

-- She worked with Piegan Institute and the late Darrell Robes Kipp (Apiniokio Peta) from 1991 to 2014.
-During that time she raised almost $4,000,000 for Institute programs.
+- She worked with Piegan Institute and the late Darrell Robes Kipp (Apiniokio Peta) from 1991 to 2014, during that time she raised $4,000,000 for Piegan Institute programs.

-- She works to influence state and federal legislation to promote and restore Native American languages, including the Esther Martinez Native American Languages Preservation Act.
+- She works to influence state and federal policies to revitalize Native American languages, including the Esther Martinez Native American Languages Preservation Act.

-- She is the founder of Saokio Heritage, a community based organization, that works to preserve Native American languages using digital and social media.
+- She is the founder of Saokio Heritage, a community based organization, that works to revitalize Native American languages and environmental knowledge using digital and social media.

 - She is a founding member of the National Coalition of Native American Language Schools and Programs.

 Rosalyn has been an invited guest and speaker on ethnobotany and indigenous languages in Indigenous communities in North and South America, including Canada, Mexico, Guatemala, Venezula and Bolivia.

 Research Associate, National Museum of Natural History, Smithsonian Institution, 2015-2018